 Nigeria Civil Aviation Authority, NCAA, yesterday said not all domestic airlines will resume flight operations on the 8th of July.
 According to the Authority, those who have not met the new protocols for the operation will not be allowed to start flight operations.

-The Director-General of NCAA, Captain Musa Nuhu who disclosed this during a Webair said that the fact that Federal Government has announced July 8 as the resumption date does not mean safety is going to be jeopadised.
+The Director-General of NCAA, Captain Musa Nuhu who disclosed this during a Webair said that the fact that the Federal Government has announced July 8 as resumption date does not mean safety is going to be jeopardised.
 He warned that without total compliance to given protocols, no stakeholder will be handed a permit to be part of the restart.